 2009-Oct- 9started our new production servers for www.paessler.com.
 I thought it might be interesting to describe how we monitor these servers.
 There are two perspectives that need to be taken into account:

-2009-Sep-28release of version 7.1 - hundreds of new features, improvements have been implemented and some bugfixes as well.
+The latest and improved version of PRTG is now publicly available.
+Our development team has been working hard since the release of version 7.1 - hundreds of new features, improvements have been implemented and some bugfixes as well.
 Especially for users with more than a handful of sensors/devices the new version means major usability progress: The brand-new Windows GUI and the new multi-edit features make working with many sensors so much faster and easier.

-2009-Sep-17released the latest version 3 of their web browser Chrome only one year after version 1 and just one week after I have published the results of our latest browser shootout (which already awarded the first place to Chrome 2).
+Google has released the latest version 3 of their web browser Chrome only one year after version 1 and just one week after I have published the results of our latest browser shootout (which already awarded the first place to Chrome 2).
 So it was time to rerun the tests and include Chrome 3.
 And the results are impressive.

-2009-Aug-28beta test of version 7.2 of PRTG Network Monitor I am posting a few posts about new features that we have built into this new version.
+During the beta test of version 7.2 of PRTG Network Monitor I am posting a few posts about new features that we have built into this new version.
 In yesterdays blog entry I wrote about the new QoS sensor which measures various service quality parameters of a network connection by probing the connection with UDP packages.
 Today I would like to introduce our second new monitoring solution for VoIP quality, the new IP SLA sensor.

 2009-Aug-27beta test of version 7.2 of PRTG Network Monitor I am posting a few posts about new features that we have built into this new version.
 Today's post is about our new "QoS Sensor" which is used to monitor the quality of a network connection by looking at "quality of service" parameters like jitter, packet loss, packet delay variation, and other readings.
 Slight variations of these parameters usually have only little effect on TCP-based services (e.g. HTTP, SMTP, etc.).
 But for UDP-based services like VoIP and video streaming a steady stream of data packets is crucial.
 The sound quality of a VoIP call drops dramatically when UDP packets are not received in a timely fashion, if packets are lost or reordered.

-2009-Aug-20beta test of version 7.2 of PRTG Network Monitor I will write a few posts about new features that we have built into this new version.
+During the beta test of version 7.2 of PRTG Network Monitor I will write a few posts about new features that we have built into this new version.
 If you are using Amazon EC2 (Elastic Comput Cloud) to host one or more servers then this new sensor is for you.
 Amazon offers the CloudWatch service for EC2 instances since May this year and it provides performance data for individual instances on EC2.
 Usage of the service costs $0.015 per hour for each Amazon EC2 instance you choose to monitor.

 2009-Aug-19Don't let monitoring your network tie you to your desk!
 With iPRTG your network monitor is where your iPhone is. iPRTG is the iPhone App for network administrators using the PRTG Network Monitor software by Paessler AG to monitor and administrate their network. iPRTG is the one and only clear and simple viewer for the entire network monitoring environment.
 The iPhone requests the monitoring data directly from the PRTG server and iPRTG displays it in an "iPhonic" way.